benglass/champlain-web2/content/pages/resources.rst

 * `Twitter Bootstrap <http://getbootstrap.com/>`_: Front-end framework with grids, forms, typography and ui
 * `LESS <http://lesscss.org/>`_: CSS Pre-Processor adds features like variables and selector nesting to CSS
 * `jQuery UI <http://jqueryui.com>`_: User Interface library for jQuery providing UI elements like tabs, dialogs, etc.
+* `Sons of Suckerfish Dropdowns <http://www.htmldog.com/articles/suckerfish/dropdowns/>`_: Tutorial and examples of how to create a dropdown menu with CSS.

 .. class:: super-section